simonebaracchi/s3website/README.md

 Create a suitable AWS user and credentials pair.
 Such user should have at least
   - permission to write to S3 bucket
   - permission to import certificates in ACM, i.e. acm:ImportCertificate (if using SSL)
-  - permission to create distribution in Cloudfront, i.e. cloudfront:CreateDistribution (if using SSL)
+  - permission to create distribution in Cloudfront, i.e. cloudfront:CreateDistribution, GetDistribution, GetDistributionConfig, UpdateDistribution, ListDistributions (if using SSL)

 Install and configure awscli, certbot, jq (pip3 install --upgrade awscli ; apt install certbot jq; aws configure)